 Democratic governance remains deeply institutionalized and of very high quality in Sweden.
-While it is true that some of the societal underpinnings of governance are changing - party membership is declining and electoral allegiance to parties is increasingly volatile - such changes may simply demonstrate that Sweden's system is capable of development, adaptation and reinvention.
+While it is true that some of the societal underpinnings of governance are changing - party membership continues to decline and electoral allegiance to parties is increasingly volatile - such changes may simply demonstrate that Sweden's system is capable of development, adaptation and reinvention.

 The Swedish political and administrative system is fragmented by design.
 Agencies are autonomous in relationship to the political center.
-Local and regional government, too, enjoy substantive, constitutionally guaranteed autonomy.
+Local and regional governments, too, enjoy substantive, constitutionally guaranteed autonomy.
 Against this backdrop, reforms during the past several years have focused on strengthening the political center's oversight powers.
-Such power, proponents of the reforms argue, is essential to sustaining a responsive political leadership that can impose its political will on agencies and local government.
-Equally important is the aspect of accountability, as the agents and structures of political power can and must also be held responsible for the measures they have introduced.
+Such powers, proponents of these reforms argue, are essential to sustaining a responsive political leadership that can impose its political will on agencies as well as regional and local governments.
+Equally important is the aspect of accountability, as the agents and structures of political power can and must be held responsible for the policy measures they advance.

-These reforms have also increased the strategic capacity of the system.
-Clear leadership capable of implementing changes helps create a system which, as a whole, is better equipped to address contingencies and volatility in its external environment.
-The increased strategic capacity of government appears, to some extent, to have come at the price of inclusiveness of societal interests, discourse and debate.
-Using information increasingly as a strategic asset, the government and not least the Government Office (GO) is today more secluded and inaccessible to the media and interest associations.
-Similarly, the increasing coordination among government departments, where fragmentation has been a major problem for a considerable amount of time, came at the price of some degree of (further) centralization; it has enhanced the strategic capacity of the government at the same time as it weakens the points of contact with the surrounding society.
+These reforms have also increased the strategic capacity of the political system; though this appears, to some extent, to have come at the price of inclusiveness of societal interests, discourse and debate.
+Using information increasingly as a strategic asset, the government, and not least the Government Office (GO), is today more secluded and inaccessible to the media and interest associations.
+Similarly, increasing coordination among government departments, where fragmentation had been a major problem, comes at the price of further centralization, enhancing the strategic capacity of the government at the same time as it weakens the points of contact with society.

-In terms of public policy, the government has skillfully and successfully navigated the Swedish economy past the reefs of crisis and instability.
-Not being a member of the euro zone has certainly helped, but the government deserves very high grades for its management of the economy through a series of financial and economic crises, global as well as European.
+In terms of economic policy, the government has skillfully and successfully navigated the Swedish economy past the reefs of crisis and instability.
+Not being a member of the euro zone has certainly helped, but the government deserves very high grades for its management of the economy through the series of recent financial and economic crises, global as well as European.

 Until the change in government in September 2014, the non-socialist "Alliance" government had continued its goal-oriented policy of transforming the welfare state.
-It had implemented market-based reforms in a wide variety of sectors, so much so that it appears as if bringing the market into public service and the welfare state was more an ends in itself than a means.
-The government had cut taxes extensively with resulting cutbacks in many welfare programs.
+It had implemented market-based reforms in a wide variety of sectors, so much so that it appears as if bringing the market into public services and the welfare state was more an end in of itself.
+The previous government had cut taxes extensively, yielding cutbacks in many welfare programs.
 Strong pressures were put on people to return to the workforce after illness.
 Some of the implemented measures did not, at first glance, undermine the logic of the Swedish welfare model.
-The reforms implemented in family, labor market, tax and social insurance policies indicate - when considered on their own - that only moderate changes have taken place.
-Yet, taken together, these small steps at reform culminated into a significant departure from the historical fabric of the Swedish Model.
-Tax policy reforms in particular suggest a genuine break with traditional patterns.
-The center-right government
+The reforms implemented relating to family, the labor market, tax and social insurance suggest - when considered on their own - that only moderate changes had taken place.
+Yet, taken together, these small steps culminated into a significant departure from the historical fabric of the Swedish model.
+Tax policy reforms, in particular, suggest a genuine break with traditional patterns.
+This break with the past is indicative of a center-right government driven by ideology to a larger extent than many previous governments.